 When I ask people managers what part of their role they enjoy the least, it is really common to hear them refer to performance management and more specifically dealing with any under-performance that needs to be addressed.

 There is just something about needing to ‘point something out’ or ‘tell someone that they are not doing great’ that makes us uncomfortable.
 We all naturally want to be liked and have a well-functioning team where everyone is happy and so just the prospect of something getting in the way of this makes us want to avoid it at all cost.

 You don’t need to do Performance Appraisals anymore as they are antiquated and no one else is doing them.
 Right?
 Not quite.
 Performance Appraisals as they used to be may be a thing of the past but that doesn’t mean you can stop appraising performance.
-Find out what you should be doing to develop your team.

 In this blog post we’ll give you some practical guidance on the things you need to think about when preparing for and delivering an appraisal.
 This should help you ensure both you and your employees benefit from the time you are investing.